Apearson75/PhoneguyBot/README.md

 -simp -- call a person a simp
 -aniquote -- sends a quote of an anime
 -aniwink -- don't even use it
+-meme -- sends a meme to the server
 ```